-Instead cleansing oils work effectively to absorb environmental gunk and dead skin cells which build up during the day and replenish the skin with clean, nutritious oil resulting in balanced healthy skin.
-Cleansing oils are the best way to gently and effectively remove make up (even waxy waterproof mascara), unclog pores and leave your skin feeling fresh, moisturised and balanced.
+Cleansing oils are the best way to gently and effectively remove make-up (even waxy waterproof mascara), unclog pores and leave your skin feeling fresh, moisturised and balanced.

-The best blend of cleansing oil is a combination of organic virgin coconut oil rich in Lauric Acid and organic cold pressed sunflower seed oil rich in Linoleic and Oleic fatty acids which help to moisturise and nourish the skin.
-NZ grown cold pressed Hazelnut oil rich in vitamin E for antioxidant protection and organic kanuka essential oil for antimicrobial benefits to help prevent breakouts.
-This blend makes up Tailor Oil Cleanse along with enrichment from natural skin loving vitamin E.
+The best blend of cleansing oil is a combination of organic virgin coconut oil rich in Lauric Acid and organic cold pressed sunflower seed oil rich in Linoleic and Oleic fatty acids, which help to moisturise and nourish the skin.
+NZ grown cold pressed Hazelnut oil is rich in Vitamin E for antioxidant protection and organic kanuka essential oil has antimicrobial benefits to help prevent breakouts.
+By formulating a blend of these oils, we created our Oil Cleanse.

-- Start with a dry face.
-Apply the cleansing oil directly over your make up or bare skin.
+- Beginning with a dry face, apply the cleansing oil over your makeup or bare skin

 - Massage the cleansing oil in an upward circular motion to assist the pores to unclog.
-Concentrate on the areas with the most congestion or make up.
-Spend between 30 seconds to 2 minutes doing this.
+Spending one or two minutes, concentrate on areas with makeup or breakouts.
 Be gentle around the eye area.

-- Pat your skin dry and follow with a couple drops of cleansing oil or your favourite Tailor Moisturiser.
+- Pat your skin dry, and follow up with your favourite treatments, creams and oils

-When beginning a cleansing oil routine some but not all have reported experiencing a “purge stage”.
-During the purge stage skin tends to get worse before it gets better.
+When beginning a cleansing oil routine some (but not all) have reported experiencing a “purge stage”.
+During the purge stage, the skin tends to get worse before it gets better.
 This means a tendency to break out while the cleansing oil draws residual build up from the skin.
-The purge stage usually lasts between 2-3 days but in some cases can last up to 2 weeks depending on the amount of underlying skin congestion.
+The purge stage usually lasts between two to three days but in some cases can last up to two weeks depending on the amount of underlying skin congestion.
 During the purge stage it is important to understand that this oil flow is normal and a sign that your skin is restoring balance and will start to lose its thick congested appearance.